BlackDragonBE/MarkdownToRW_Converter/README.md

 # Versions

-There are currently 2 supported versions of the app, each with 2 variations:
+There are currently 2 supported versions of the app, each with 2 variations.
+Both main versions can be used on all major platforms.

 **GUI version (recommended):**